-- the operating and financial results of the consolidated entity in the 2017 financial year continued to be adversely affected by integration issues arising from the Appointuit acquisition.
-The Board is confident that those integration issues will not recur in the coming financial year and expects improved operational and financial performance; - the consolidated entity's main product, the Enlighten system, remains viable and competitive, and is capable of further technical development and improvement and therefore remains an important source of profitable and cash-generating activity for the consolidated entity; - the consolidated entity has undertaken, and is continuing to carry out, organisational restructuring with the objective of minimising costs without compromising revenue and cash-generating capacity.
+- the consolidated entity's main product, the Enlighten system, remains viable and competitive, and is capable of further technical development and improvement and therefore remains an important source of profitable and cash-generating activity for the consolidated entity; - the consolidated entity has undertaken, and is continuing to carry out, organisational restructuring with the objective of minimising costs without compromising revenue and cash-generating capacity.
 These measures have already generated cost savings, with further savings expected to be made in the forthcoming financial year; - the ability of the consolidated entity to further scale back parts of its operations and reduce costs if required; - the Board is of the opinion that the consolidated entity has, or shall have access to, sufficient funds to meet planned corporate activities and working capital requirements; and - as the Company is an ASX-listed entity, the consolidated entity has the ability to raise additional funds if required.